Filing an Unemployment Claim

 Call us to file a claim at the following toll-free numbers, Monday through Friday from 8 a.m. to 5 p.m.
 (Pacific time), except on state holidays.

 General Unemployment Questions or Technical Help with UI Online

-If you have general questions or need help with account registration, password resets, your EDD Account Number, or how to use UI Online, call 1-833-978-2511 and select option 1 after the introductory messaging.
+If you need help with account setup or login issues, your EDD Account Number, or how to use UI Online, call 1-833-978-2511 and select option 1 after the introductory messaging.
 The phone line is available from 8 a.m. to 5 p.m.
 (Pacific time), Monday through Friday, except on state holidays.